rwebster85/algoteach.com/plugins/rich-algorithms/Docs/PHP/files/Includes/Loaders/Autoloader.php.txt

      *
      * @param string $prefix The namespace prefix.
      * @param string $relative_class The relative class name.
-     * @return mixed Boolean false if no mapped file can be loaded, or the
+     *
-     * name of the mapped file that was loaded.
+     * @return string|bool Boolean false if no mapped file can be loaded, or the name of the mapped file that was loaded.
      */
-    protected function loadMappedFile($prefix, $relative_class)
+    protected function loadMappedFile($prefix, $relative_class): string|bool
     {
         // are there any base directories for this namespace prefix? if (isset($this->prefixes[$prefix]) === false) {